Fluorescent lighting. You probably already have an idea of what it is. Maybe you even understand a little about how it works.

 This phosphor coating glows when it is excited by the invisible UV light, and that is what we see with our eyes – glowing phosphor powder which creates a “white light.”
 That's where the term "fluorescent" comes from – “glowing white light.”

-The main purpose of a ballast is to take the alternating current coming through your walls – literally in waves, up and down – and turn it into a steady and direct stream of electricity.
+The main purpose of a ballast is to take the alternating current coming through the wires in your walls – literally in waves, up and down – and turn it into a steady and direct stream of electricity.
 This stabilizes and maintains the chemical reaction that is occurring inside the bulb.

 - How many lamps need power?